rrishi0309/Mental-Health-AI-Companion/README.md

-# 🧠 Mental Health AI Companion (Powered by AI & Retool)
+# 🧠 Mental Health AI Companion

 > **"Early intervention in mental health can change lives.
 This AI chatbot provides a safe, anonymous, and accessible space for users to express their emotions and receive supportive guidance."**